keptn/community/mentorship/gsoc/2022/projects/new-docs-site-engine/README.md

     > After getting feedback from mentors on the new documentation site engine, I have refactored the documentation engine.
 PR can be found here [https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/9](https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/9).

+    > The UI and UX change that I mentioned above are according to the Docusaurus site.
+When we initialize the Docusarus site, it comes with some default components, templates, etc. I have refactored the default components and templates of the Docusaurus site which were added when the Docusaurus site was initialized.
+I have also added some new components, templates, etc. which are required for the new documentation site engine.
+But the new components, templates, etc. which I have added are just the basic ones.
+As of now, we have not decided on the proper structure and looks of the new documentation site engine i.e. how the pages will look like and which content will be put where, etc. I have mentioned this work in the [Future Work to be done](#future-work-to-be-done) section.

   - [x] Finalizing the things that need to be copied from the current documentation engine to the new documentation site engine with proper structure.

-  - [x] Copying content from the current documentation engine to the new documentation site engine which has been finalized.
+  - [ ] Copying content from the current documentation engine to the new documentation site engine which has been finalized.

     > As of now not all contents are copied from the current documentation engine to the new documentation site engine instead, some documents are copied to the new documentation site engine.
+The reason for not moving all content from the current documentation engine to the new documentation site engine is that we are still working on the features and structure of the new documentation site engine.

   - [x] Adding documentation search functionality.